anub1591/Prediction-of-House-Prices-Kaggle-Competition-2016-/README.md

 The output i.e. the prediction of house prices is contained in a csv file named House_Prices.csv attached in the repository.

+PRESENTATION
+The Powerpoint file i.e. Presentation.pptx gives the brief view of the steps followed in the project along with the findings and conclusions.